 |PWR 2ZS||Spring 2014||Designing Memorials: Building Rhetoric into Commemoration||Sifuentes, Z.|

 |ARTHIST 1A||Winter 2020||Introduction to the Visual Arts: Prehistoric to Medieval||Pentcheva, B.|

 |PWR 1GMC||Spring 2017||Dancing about Architecture: Or Finding Words for the Wordless||Moyer, Gabrielle|

 |ARTHIST 600||Autumn||Art history bibliography and library methods.||D. Vanessa Kam|

 I'm active in the Art Libraries Society of North America (ARLIS/NA).

 Contributer, Marmor, Max., and Alex Ross.
 Guide to the Literature of Art History 2.
 Chicago: American Library Association, 2005.

 I've worked as an art librarian for over twenty years in both academic and museum libraries and bring a wide range of experience to Stanford.
-I volunteer as a docent at the Cantor Arts Center where I work with a lot of young children and am constantly learning new things.
 My academic interests are varied but I would say I am most interested in architectural history and contemporary Chinese art.
 I recently audited a course about Sicilian art and architecture and look forward to visiting this fascinating place at some point in the future.